 It is possible to get a grasp of the political significance of the museum by having a look at the list of Soviet leaders who visited the museum during the Cold War.
 The first prestigious event occurred in June 1957, when Prime Minister Bulganin, Minister of Foreign Affairs Gromyko and the First Secretary of the Central Committee of the CPSU, Nikita Khrushchev, visited the museum.
 This was continued by a visit from the General Secretary of the CPSU, Leonid Brezhnev, in April 1960.
 During his visit to Finland, Mikhail Gorbachev attended the Kustaa Rovio Museum in Helsinki that was run by the Lenin Museum.
 There are only two leaders of the Soviet Union who have never visited the Lenin Museum in Tampere or one of its branches.
 It is also worth mentioning that cosmonaut Yuri Gagarin, the first man to have travelled into outer space, also paid the Lenin Museum a visit.

-At present, the Lenin Museum is on the verge of historic changes.
 In the beginning of 2014 the Lenin Museum became a part of the Finnish Labour Museum Werstas.
-During 2015 and 2016 there will be a complete renovation of the museum spaces and there will be a new exhibition opening in the summer of 2016.
-The exhibition will still take place in the same hall where Lenin and Stalin met each other for the first time in December 1905.
+During 2015 and 2016 there was a complete renovation of the museum spaces and a new exhibition was opened in the summer of 2016.
+The exhibition still takes place in the same hall where Lenin and Stalin met each other for the first time in December 1905.